CloudI/CloudI/src/tests/http_req/README.markdown

 If the CPU is automatically ramped down during the loadtest due to CPU temperature guidelines (check with "cpufreq-info"), you may reset the original settings with "service cpufrequtils restart".
+Do not use "cpufreq-info" during a loadtest, since it skews the results by causing abnormal latency.

 Any confusion about how to do benchmarks should go here (httpref results during 1 minute on localhost are useless, but typical on the internet):
 * [`http://www.mnot.net/blog/2011/05/18/http_benchmark_rules`](http://www.mnot.net/blog/2011/05/18/http_benchmark_rules)